 1. The application

-You can use the following applications to apply to a number of schools, including Wellesley.
+You can use the following application to apply to a number of schools, including Wellesley.

 Friendly reminder: it’s free to apply to Wellesley.

 When you register with the Common Application, indicate that you are applying as a transfer student.
 (Check our dates and deadlines page for more information.)

 Use your legal name throughout.

 Be sure to be consistent and use your legal name (as it appears on your passport or other legal documents) on all of your application materials.
 This may sound obvious, but it’s really important!
 If you go by another name, list that as your “preferred name” on the application and that’s the name we’ll use when we get in touch with you.

 You’ll need to write a personal essay and a shorter, Wellesley-specific essay.
 See our application tips for advice on writing your essays.

 Within the Common Application, you will be directed to provide a short answer to the following prompt:

 Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve in doing so.

 You must also respond to the following Wellesley-specific statement: